BestTimesToVisit.com Logo

 activity

-Unwind in the mineral-rich, geothermally heated waters of the Banff Upper Hot Springs, surrounded by the majestic Canadian Rockies.
-For an enhanced experience, visit during the shoulder seasons (spring or fall) for fewer crowds and a more intimate soak with stunning mountain vistas.
+Unwind in the mineral-rich, naturally heated waters of the Banff Upper Hot Springs, with stunning mountain vistas stretching out before you.
+For a truly local experience, visit during the shoulder seasons or on a weekday evening to enjoy a more tranquil soak.

 Hike to the 'Secret' Consolation Lakes